islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 pip install django-csv-exporter
 ```

-## Steps to Adding an Export to Page Using Django CSV Exporter
+## Steps to Adding an Export to a Page Using Django CSV Exporter
 Here are the steps needed to add an export button using this package.

 ### Step 1 - Adding the View